Urine Biomarkers to Predict Response in Lupus Nephritis in Children and Young Adults

 Bracaglia C, de Graaf K, Pires Marafon D, Guilhot F, Ferlin W, Prencipe G, Caiello I, Davì S, Schulert G, Ravelli A, Grom AA, de Min C, De Benedetti F. Elevated circulating levels of interferon-γ and interferon-γ-induced chemokines characterise patients with macrophage activation syndrome complicating systemic juvenile idiopathic arthritis.
 Ann Rheum Dis.
 2017 Jan;76(1):166-172.
 Epub 2016 Jun 13.

-Research Flow Cytometry Core Provides Novel Technologies for CCHMC Investigators
+Research Flow Cytometry Core Provides Novel Technologies for Cincinnati Children's Investigators

 Housed in the Division of Rheumatology, the Research Flow Cytometry Core (RFCC